urbanairship/ios-library/README.rst

             didRegisterForRemoteNotificationsWithDeviceToken:(NSData *)deviceToken {
         UALOG(@"APN device token: %@", deviceToken);

         // Updates the device token and registers the token with UA.
-This won't occur until push is enabled if
+This won't occur until
-        // the outlined process is followed
+        // push is enabled if the outlined process is followed.
         [[UAPush shared] registerDeviceToken:deviceToken];
     }

     // Implement the iOS callback for incoming notifications
     //
-    // Incoming Push notifications can be handled by the UAPush default alert handler, which displays a
+    // Incoming Push notifications can be handled by the UAPush default alert handler,
-    // simple UIAlertView, or you can provide you own delegate which conforms to the UAPushNotificationDelegate protocol
+    // which displays a simple UIAlertView, or you can provide you own delegate which
-    // Just add the call to the didRecieveRemoteNotifications delegate method in UIApplication delegate
+    // conforms to the UAPushNotificationDelegate protocol.
-    - (void)application:(UIApplication *)application didReceiveRemoteNotification:(NSDictionary *)userInfo {
+    - (void)application:(UIApplication *)application
+            didReceiveRemoteNotification:(NSDictionary *)userInfo {

         // Send the alert to UA
-        [[UAPush shared] handleNotification:userInfo applicationState:application.applicationState];
+        [[UAPush shared] handleNotification:userInfo
+                           applicationState:application.applicationState];

         // Reset the badge if you are using that functionality [[UAPush shared] resetBadge]; // zero badge after push received